 HOW IT WORKS

-CDMS - How it Works
+CAS - How it Works

-The CDMS makes demonstrating compliance on construction projects easy.
+CAS makes demonstrating compliance on construction projects easy.

-CDMS = Compliance Data Made Simple
+CAS = Construction Assurance Solutions

-1. The CDMS Concept 2.
-Using the CDMS on Projects 3.
+1. The CAS Concept 2.
+Using the CAS on Projects 3.
 Getting started 4.
 Setting up ITP's 5.
 Recording data 6.
 Viewing reports 7.
 Providing access to others 8.
 Hardware and Software Requirements 9.
 Palm Capacity Limitation

-The CDMS Concept
+The CAS Concept

-The diagram identifies the three major elements of the CDMS:
+The diagram identifies the three major elements of the CAS:

 1. The preparation and authorisation of Inspection and Test Plans (ITP's) on a remote database, 2.
 The collection of data ‘in the field’ by:

 a.
-Downloading the ITP's to a Portable Digital Assistant (PDA) - a Palm Pilot, b.
+Downloading the ITP's to a Portable Digital Assistant (PDA) – eg an iphone, b.
 Marking off completed tasks on the PDA at the workface, c.
 Uploading the completed tasks from the PDA to the database, and finally

 3. The viewing/printing of reports on the status of the ITP's.